5 Lessons Your Child Must Learn From Dhoni

-Mahendra Singh Dhoni or Mahi as he is fondly called, is celebrating his 37th birthday on July 7.
-Hundreds of pages have been written about his extraordinary prowess in the game of cricket and his magic with the bat.
+MSD or Dhoni to his legions of followers has announced his retirement from the game of cricket.
+Hundreds of pages have been written about Mahindra Singh Dhoni's extraordinary prowess in the game of cricket and his magic with the bat.
 But, what people most admire about him is his extraordinary qualities, not just on the field, but off it as well.
 The former Indian captain has reached great heights only because of his determination, resilience, optimism and his humility.

 MS Dhoni's transformation from a small-town boy to a cricket legend is indeed remarkable.
 It is the journey of a boy who started as goalkeeper for his school football team and ended up as one of the most successful cricket captains of all time.
 Known as Captain Cool for his calm, unruffled demeanour, Dhoni is immensely popular among youngsters and older generations.

 As a doting father to his beautiful little girl Ziva, we have often seen that he is quite hands-on.
-A little after the recent IPL 2018 final, where he led his team Chennai Super Kings to victory, Dhoni spoke about how fatherhood has changed him as a person.
+After one IPL final, Dhoni spoke about how fatherhood has changed him as a person.
 In fact, children can get valuable lessons from the cricketing icon's life and, imbibe his admirable traits.

 Here are 5 important life lessons from Dhoni's journey that you must teach your child: